-2. The yellow concrete bumpers at the flight line constitute the "dead line", and all flying in the primary flying area shall be kept to the north of this line and its extension both east and west.
+2. The yellow concrete bumpers at the flight line constitute the "dead line", and all flying shall be kept to the north of this line and its extension both east and west.

 1. All pilots must fly from one of the five marked pilot stations.